-If you’re looking for a sugar-free, butter-free and guilt-free, healthy carrot cake recipe that has less fat, more protein and fewer calories than normal, then you’ve come to the right place!
+If you’re looking for a healthy carrot cake recipe that has more protein and fewer calories than regular carrot cake, then you’ve come to the right place!
 I love carrot cake and honestly think that this is my favourite healthy dessert/snack on my blog so far!

-You can use sugar in this recipe if you want (and it works out at only 6g of sugar per slice or per bun) or you can swap it for Sukrin Gold (a calorie free sugar replacement) or Xylitol.
+You can use sugar in this recipe if you want (and it works out at only 6g of sugar per slice or per bun) or you can swap it for Sukrin Gold (a calorie free sugar replacement) or Xylitol (a sweetener that’s often found in sugar-free chewing gum).
 Both of these sugar replacements actively promote healthy teeth and can be used in cooking exactly as sugar (weight for weight and volume for volume) and I regularly use them both in muffin and cake recipes (such as my healthy pumpkin muffins!).

 I’ve also given you two options for how much oil to use – you can either use 125ml of oil or swap it for 100g of 100% apple puree (I use the fruit puree from the baby aisle and actually used apple and pear this time!) and just 1 tbsp (15ml) of oil.
 This dramatically reduces the calorie and fat content of the muffins.